In addition to numerous lectures and academic events, Collegium hosts several special programs at Penn:

 The Collegium Institute Student Fellows form an undergraduate intellectual community at the University of Pennsylvania committed to exploring the past, present, and future of academic learning as a whole.
 Student fellows show varying degrees of interest in the meaning of the liberal arts, the promise of the research university, and the study of the intellectual tradition of Catholicism or other religions in both contexts.
 All, however, seek to reflect together upon the inter-relation of knowledge across the university.
 They pursue the questions that transcend the disciplines, while striving to draw wisdom from each one.
 The Fellows program is open to Penn students of all confessions and affiliations.
 For more information and application inquiries, please contact Elizabeth Feeney (firstname.lastname@example.org).
 For a list of our current student fellows, please visit http://collegiuminstitute.org/people/student-fellows.

-This non-credit seminar brings undergraduates and outstanding Penn professors together to engage foundational questions about human flourishing and intellectual inquiry without the pressures of grades and papers.
-Students have an opportunity read and discuss the great books that have been central to an intellectual tradition spanning Greco-Roman Antiquity and Western Modernity, such as Plato, Aristotle, Cicero, Aquinas, Machiavelli, Rousseau, Nietzsche.
+This non-credit seminar (formerly called Coffee with the Classics) brings undergraduates and outstanding Penn professors together to engage foundational questions about human flourishing and intellectual inquiry without the pressures of grades and papers.
+Students have an opportunity read and discuss the great books that have been central to an intellectual tradition spanning Greco-Roman Antiquity and Western Modernity, such as Plato, Aquinas, Machiavelli, and Rousseau, to modern literature and articles on scientific advances.
 The curriculum of the program varies by semester.
-Updates on what the program is currently reading can be found at https://collegiumportal.wordpress.com.
+Updates on what the program is currently reading can be found at our Facebook page, and past discussions can be read here.
 To Register for this program, contact Elizabeth Feeney (email@example.com).

 The Renaissance Latin Workshop